 - An old pair of tights

-These options can be a good in a pinch, but proper onion nets are still the best choice as they're designed for the purpose.
+These options can be good in a pinch, but proper onion storage nets are still the best choice as they're designed for the purpose.

-Once you have your nets or crates - make sure you have enough of them to store all your spare sets - you’ll need to think about where you’ll keep them.
+Once you have your nets or crates, make sure you have enough of them to store all your spare sets as you’ll need to think about where you’ll keep them.
 As we’ve mentioned, environmental factors can play a huge role in the longevity of your sets, so stick to somewhere cool, dry and well-ventilated.
 If you’ve chosen an outbuilding such as a shed, be aware that you may need to move your sets during frosty weather to protect them against the cold.

 Good location options for storing your onion sets include: